magnuen2k/pg5100_8015/README.md

-# pg5100_8015
+# PG5100 Enterprise 1, Exam May 2021

 ## Instructions
- Entrypoint class
+To run the application:
+* Entrypoint class to run from an IDE is `LocalApplicationRunner` which is located under `frontend/test/java/no/kristiania/`
+    * Application is then accessible in your browser at `http://localhost:8080`.

- How to build and run tests
+To run all tests and build project
+* `mvn verify`

+When running the application, on can either sign up or use any of these premade users:

+    * username: test
+    * password: test

+    * username: dummy
+    * password: test

+    * username: foo
+    * password: bar

 ## Covered exam topics

 I did R1, R2, R3, R4 and R5.

 R4 Note: All the Selenium tests required are implemented.
 Function `testSorting()` have failed unexpectedly twice, but failure have not been reproducible for the last 100 test runs.
 Therefore, I decided to include the test.

 Extras(R5)
 * Similar movies: Button accessible from specific movie page.
 Takes you to a new page listing all movies that share at least one of the genres with the specific movie.
     * Covered by Selenium test: `testGetSimilarMovies()`.
 * Expanded functionality: Sort reviews both asc and desc for either time or stars.
 These are selectable commands on a specific movie page.
     * Covered by Selenium test: `testSorting()`.
 This test is part of R4, but is expanded to cover this extra feature.
 * DOCKER HVIS JEG TAR DET MED

 ## Entity structure
 The following entities are defined according to R1: